This Gift (song)

-"This Gift" is the first single released by American boy band 98 Degrees from their third studio album, This Christmas.
-It was written by Anders Bagge, Arnthor Birgisson, Dane Deviller, and Sean Hosein and released during Christmastime of 1999.
-The single peaked at number 49 in the US Billboard Hot 100 and number 14 on the Billboard Hot Adult Contemporary Tracks chart.
+"This Gift" is a song performed by American boy band 98 Degrees, issued as the only single from their third studio album This Christmas.
+The song was written by Anders Bagge, Arnthor Birgisson, Dane Deviller, and Sean Hosein; and it peaked at number 49 in the US Billboard Hot 100 and number 14 on the Billboard Hot Adult Contemporary Tracks chart.

 Charts

 Bro'Sis version

 In 2002, German pop group Bro'Sis re-recorded the song for the Special Winter Edition reissue of their debut studio album Never Forget (Where You Come From) (2002).
 Re-titled "The Gift" and released as reissue's second single, it entered the top twenty of the German Singles Chart.